zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 124] (#msdiv124) {#msdiv124 .ref .msdiv} (18-4)

 [APZ 124.1] (#apz124 .1) {#apz124 .1 .ref .apz} "Bamboo bush enlared
-Go,” says the scam to the bamboo bush.
+Go," says the scam to the bamboo bush.
 Bamboo bush in the Yamsila Antiquity The animals tell the craving of alunaha, loganaha, epidermis. a Adda Nandi Ladda, Nandi Lagak Eadda, Nandi Lagak Eadda An allusion to desire is a question, and this is the case.
 In the image, in the sound,